CASE STUDY/02·OBSCURA · FOSSSHIPPED 2025 · v2.1.0 · MIT

 +

-Started with NER baselines, added regex catches for the cases NER misses at scale (emails, IBANs, license plates, internal project codenames).
+NER baselines plus regex for what NER misses at scale (emails, IBANs, license plates, project codenames).
 Settled on 56 entity types covering 95% of what clients flagged as “do not send.”
-Local-first was non-negotiable from day one.
+Local-first, non-negotiable.

 02 · BUILDWEEKS 2–3